Tutorial - Getting around in Power BI service

 Search is available from almost every part of the Power BI service.
 Just look for the search box or search magnifying glass icon.

-In the Search field, you can type all or part of the name of a dashboard, report, workbook, app, or owner.
+In the Search field, type all or part of the name of a dashboard, report, workbook, app, or owner.
 Power BI searches all of your content.

 There are also many ways to sort content.
 Hover over column headers and look for arrows indicating that the column can be sorted.
 Not all columns can be sorted.